lupinx2/lupinx2-malptw-rand/README.md

 # malptw-rand
 Randomly selects an anime listing from your MAL plan to watch section.

-Original code by renelic
+Original code by renellc

 I've made these changes:

-* added a bat file for easier launching on Windows.
+* added a bat file for easy launching on Windows.

 * prompts the user to pick an xml file from the current directory instead of needing it as an argumennt.